 You need to wear one competitor number on your back for the cycle leg and one on the front for the run leg.
 If you wish, you can use a number belt, but make sure that your number is visible for both the cycle and run legs.

 If you have A MEDICAL CONDITION, please write this on the back of your race number.

 The bike security number (sticky backed) needs to be attached to your bike.
 You will need to show a race number matching the number on this security sticker when you remove your bike from the transition area once you have finished the event.

-The transition area will be numbered and you may only rack your bike at your numbered slot.
+The transition racking will be numbered and you may only rack your bike at your numbered slot.
 Please be considerate and do not take up more than your fair share of space.
-There will be a marked area in transition for bags.

-You will be issued a timing chip, which should be worn on your left ankle.
+You will be issued a timing chip at registration, which should be worn on your left ankle.
 This will enable your split times to be recorded, provided you don’t miss the timing mats.